-Some funding agencies allow complete recovery of indirect costs on a program-to-program basis, while others publish a hard cap on the rate at which institutions are allowed to capture these costs.
-Still others forbid the collection of any indirect costs at all.
+Some funding agencies allow complete recovery of F&A on a program-to-program basis, while others publish a hard cap on the rate at which institutions are allowed to recovery these costs.
+Still others forbid the recovery of any F&A at all.

 Distribution of Recovered Indirect Costs

-Effective July 1, 2006, in cases where the funding agency commits funds for ICR and there is no commitment of matching cash from the University of Montana, captured funds will be distributed as follows:
+When the funding agency allows recovery of F&A and there is no commitment of matching cash from the University of Montana, F&A recovery will be distributed via Sponsored Program Asset Based Allocation (SPABA) as follows:

 Co-Principal Investigators.
-In the case of a sponsored project that has one or more co-principal investigators, the amount of recovered indirect costs allocable to the Dean(s) will be based on an equal distribution among the number of investigators unless negotiated with the Vice President for Research prior to the grant proposal submission.
+In the case of a sponsored project that has one or more co-principal investigators, the dynamic recovery to the Dean(s) will be based on investigator identification.
+See Dynamic distribution of F&A.

 Appropriations.
 In cases where the University receives a sponsored project resulting from a federal appropriation, 100% of indirect costs captured by the University from the funding agency shall be retained by the Office of the Vice President for Research.